Chef Mitchell - Professional Chef

 Frequently Asked Questions

-Yes, you can prepare the tuna cake mixture ahead of time and refrigerate it for up to 24 hours.
-Shape the patties just before cooking for the best texture.
+Yes, you can prepare the tuna cake mixture a few hours in advance and refrigerate it.
+Form the patties just before cooking to keep them fresh.

-Yes, you can freeze the uncooked tuna cakes.
-Just freeze them in a single layer on a baking sheet, then transfer to a freezer bag once firm.
-They can be cooked directly from frozen, adding a few extra minutes to the cooking time.
+Yes, you can freeze the uncooked patties on a baking sheet.
+Once frozen, store them in an airtight container for up to three months.
+Cook from frozen, adding a few extra minutes to the cooking time.

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat in a skillet or oven until warmed through before serving.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat gently in a skillet to maintain their crispiness.

 Recipe Troubleshooting Guide